Sathish1710-snow/Fifa-World-Cup-2026-Registration-System/README.md

 FIFA World Cup 2026 – Football Tournament Registration System

 Overview:

 This project is designed to automate the player/team registration process using ServiceNow.
 Users can submit registration requests through the Service Catalog, and the system handles approvals, task creation, and notifications seamlessly.

 Key Features Implemented:

-1. Service Catalog Item
+1. Service Catalog Item:

-Created a catalog item for tournament registration Captured details like participant name, team, and contact information
+Created a catalog item for tournament registration

+Captured details like participant name, team, and contact information

-2. Flow Designer Automation
+2. Flow Designer Automation:

-Triggered automatically when a request is raised Implemented approval workflow using Ask for Approval action
+Triggered automatically when a request is raised

+Implemented approval workflow using Ask for Approval action

-3. Approval Logic
+3. Approval Logic:

 3.1 If the request is Approved:
 Catalog task is created for further processing Confirmation email is sent
 Request status updated accordingly

 3.2 If the request is Rejected:
 Notification email is sent to the requester
 Request is updated as rejected

-4. Email Notifications
+4. Email Notifications:

 Automated email communication for both approval and rejection scenarios

 Learning Outcomes:
-Gained practical experience in Flow Designer Understood Approval Workflows in ServiceNow
+Gained practical experience in Flow Designer

+Understood Approval Workflows in ServiceNow

-Worked with Service Catalog & Request Management Improved knowledge of process automation and conditional logic
+Worked with Service Catalog & Request Management

+Improved knowledge of process automation and conditional logic